-One of the most frequently asked questions is about where to find out more about continuous cruising.
-It’s asked so often that we’ve had to create an auto text email response to save us time although we're always happy to speak on the telephone too if you have any extra questions.
+One of the most frequently asked questions is where to find out more about continuous cruising.
+It’s asked so often that we’ve had to create an automatic email response to save us time, although we're always happy to speak on the telephone too if you have any extra questions.

-If you’re a new continuous cruiser and haven’t already taken a look at what you need to do before committing to the lifestyle, we would strongly recommend reading the following:
+If you’re a new continuous cruiser and haven’t already taken a look at what you need to do before committing to the lifestyle, we would strongly recommend reading the following pages.

 It may sound surprising but lots of people seem to be unsure about the rules for how long you can stay moored up while out cruising.
-As a rule of thumb, you can stay anywhere on the towpath for up to 14 days, unless there’s a sign with a time limit, if it’s on a lock landing, or next to facilities.
-You’ll find lots of handy information here in the short stay section of our Mooring FAQs page
+As a rule of thumb, you can stay anywhere on the towpath for up to 14 days, unless there’s a sign with a time limit, or the mooring position is on a lock landing or next to facilities.
+You’ll find lots of handy information in the short-stay section of our mooring FAQs page.

-Another great source of useful boating information, events and more is the fortnightly Boater’s Update.
-If you sign up it will arrive in your inbox every other Friday.
+Another great source of useful boating information, events and more is the regular Boater’s update enewsletter, which you can sign up to receive.

-If you’re intending to continuously cruise around the Greater London area, it’s worth keeping an eye out for the latest London & South East Regional Bulletin as there's often useful boating information as well as local news and events.
+If you’re intending to continuously cruise around the Greater London area, it’s worth keeping an eye on our London & South East page.
+There's often useful boating information, as well as local news and events.

-And finally check out the other items in our boating team blogs, as we cover wide range of subjects which we hope are informative - and sometimes entertaining too!
+And finally check out the other items in our boating team blog, as we cover a wide range of subjects, which we hope are informative and sometimes entertaining too!

 If you’ve got a subject you’d like us to cover in a future blog post, contact us and we’ll do our best to oblige.